beneki/tune-finder/README.md

 ## Features

-- Search for music by artist, album, or song title in Itunes.
+- Search for music by artist, album, or song title in iTunes.

 ## Technologies Used